German torpedo boats s 100. A.b. wide-ranging Black Sea fleet in three wars and three revolutions. The day that changed everything

 • Eight BM-1 depth charges.

-Boat "Komsomolets" - an improved torpedo boat in every respect.
+The Komsomolets boat is an improved torpedo boat in all respects.
 Its body was made of duralumin.
 The boat consisted of five compartments.
 The length was 18.7 meters.
 The boat was equipped with two Packard gasoline engines.
-The vessel developed a speed of up to 48 knots.
+The ship reached a speed of up to 48 knots.

-June 24 "U-20" artillery fire and ramming sank the landing boat "DB-26", which was going from Sochi to Sukhumi.
+On June 24, “U-20” sank the landing boat “DB-26”, which was sailing from Sochi to Sukhumi, with artillery fire and a ramming attack.

-On August 20, 1944, during a large raid on Constanta, the submarine "U-9" was sunk by aircraft, and the boats "U-18" and "U-24" were damaged.
-The Germans took them out of Constanta and flooded them.
+On August 20, 1944, during a large raid on Constanta, the U-9 submarine was sunk by aircraft, and the U-18 and U-24 boats were damaged.
+The Germans took them out of Constanta and scuttled them.

-On September 1, at 04:20, the submarine U-23 approached the port of Constanta and managed to launch two torpedoes between the booms.
+On September 1, at 4:20 a.m., the U-23 submarine approached the port of Constanta and managed to launch two torpedoes between the booms.
 One of the torpedoes hit the stern of the Oytuz transport (2400 tons), which was under repair.
-Transport sat stern on the ground.
+The transport landed with its stern on the ground.
 And the second torpedo exploded near the wall.

-The next day, September 2, the submarine "U-19" 32 miles southeast of Constanta sank the base minesweeper "Vzryv" with a torpedo.
-74 crew members and Marines were killed.
-Along with the "Explosion" were minesweepers "Iskatel" and "Shield" and two large hunters.
+The next day, September 2, the submarine U-19, 32 miles southeast of Constanta, sank the base minesweeper Vzryv with a torpedo.
+74 crew and Marines were killed.
+Along with the “Explosion” were the minesweepers “Iskatel” and “Shield” and two large hunters.
 Nevertheless, the boat managed to escape.

-September 9, 1944 submarines "U-19", "U-20" and "U-23" surfaced in the sea.
+On September 9, 1944, the submarines U-19, U-20 and U-23 surfaced at sea.
 Their commanders held a two-hour meeting, after which they sent the boats to Turkish coast, landed the crews on land and blew up the boats.

 German torpedo boat "S-100"